 Are you a 2nd or 3rd grade teacher looking for the best way to start teaching multiplication to your kids?
 Then you’re in the right place!
 Read on for the lowdown on making multiplication a breeze for your students.

 Teaching multiplication to kids can be very stressful for both teachers and learners.
-It’s one of those concepts that’s just so darn hard for kids to get their heads round.
-It is especially difficult for learners to grasp if it’s taught solely as the rote learning and memorization of times tables facts.
+It’s one of those concepts that’s just so darn hard for kids to get their heads around.
+It is challenging for learners to grasp if it’s taught solely as the rote learning and memorization of times tables facts.

-In this post you’ll find out how to get started with teaching multiplication using repeated addition, arrays and groups.
-These simple multiplication strategies will build understanding of multiplication which will help kids recognise, represent and use multiplication successfully.
-There’s some FUN activities too!
+In this post, you’ll find out how to get started with teaching multiplication using repeated addition, arrays and groups.
+These simple multiplication strategies will build an understanding of multiplication which will help kids recognise, represent and use multiplication successfully.
+There are some FUN activities too!

 Multiplication Strategies Myths